Blendify/blender-manual/blender_docs/manual/physics/particles/emission.rst

    Values above 1.0 are not allowed.
-   For example with the default *Lifetime* value of 50 a *Random* setting of 0.5 will give you particles with lives ranging from 50 frames to ``50 × (1.0 − 0.5)`` = 25 frames, and with a *Random* setting of 0.75 you'll get particles with lives ranging from 50 frames to ``50 × (1.0 − 0.75)`` = 12.5 frames.
+   For example with the default *Lifetime* value of 50 a *Random* setting of 0.5 will give you particles with lives ranging from 50 frames to ``50 × (1.0 − 0.5)`` = 25 frames, and with a *Random* setting of 0.75 you will get particles with lives ranging from 50 frames to ``50 × (1.0 − 0.75)`` = 12.5 frames.